 NATIONAL WATER BALLOON DAY HISTORY

-The Town of Newmarket NH Recreation Department is known for their crazy, wacky, out of the box thinking.
+The Town of Newmarket NH Recreation Department is known for its crazy, wacky, out-of-the-box thinking.
 In 2003 they received a Guinness World Record for creating the Largest Game of Pick Up Sticks and was featured with a ½ page colored photo in the 50th Anniversary 2015 edition in the Guinness World Book of Records!
 Therefore, being the 2019 founder of National Water Balloon Day aligns perfectly with their mission to create wicked fun experiences to show our community that recreation is a life priority.
 They invite everyone to live by their values every day which is to Lead with Heart, Play with Passion, Explore Personal Growth, We RECognize You!

 The Town of Newmarket NH Recreation Department staff are proud professional members of both the New Hampshire Recreation and Parks Association NHRPA and the National Recreation and Parks Association NRPA.